MAAPZ/Project/README.md

 ## Description

 Teach young people from poor communities how to program, focusing on applications for smartphones.
-The project will be held at [Casa do Zezinho](http://casadozezinho.org.br)
+The project will be hosted at [Casa do Zezinho](http://casadozezinho.org.br)

 ## Goal